janbernloehr/janbernloehr.github.io/_posts/2017-06-10-ros-windows.md

 Codename:       xenial
 ```

+If it shows an older version, you have to uninstall and then reinstall bash on ubuntu from the windows command line as follows

+    lxrun /uninstall /full /y
+    lxrun /install

 ## Install ROS

 Since WSL is based on ubuntu, you can follow the official [ros installation guide for ubuntu](http://wiki.ros.org/lunar/Installation/Ubuntu) by the word.